rafirachmadramadhan/rafirachmadramadhan/README.md

 </h1>

 <p align="center">
 Analyzing, exploring data, and using machine learning models to develop systems to solve various problems around and even in the world is my current goal.
 I am now a mathematics student at Surabaya State University.
-Has an interest in data, machine learning, and front-end web.
-In organization, currently working in a team as a communication media expert who manages organizational media management on Instagram and website.
-Currently learning everything, especially in mathematics, machine learning, and front-end web.
+Has an interest in data, machine learning, and web.
+In organization, I have ever worked in a team as a leader communication media expert who manages organizational media management on Instagram and web.
+Currently learning everything, especially in mathematics, machine learning, and web.
 </p>

 <h2 align="center">